HMS Harpy (1796): French Revolutionary Wars

 Commander Henry Bazely commission Harpy in April 1796, for The Downs.
 Harpy belonged to the squadron that on 20 August captured Augustic and recaptured Nelly.
 Consequently Harpy was entitled to share in the prize money.

 On 25 December, Harpy captured Hoop, Pronck, master.
 Harpy was in company with the hired armed cutter Hind.
 Racoon also shared in the proceeds of the capture.

 On 3 February 1797 Harpy was off Dungeness Point when she fell in with the hired armed cutter Lion, which was in the process of detaining a sloop that had been trailing a convoy.
 The sloop turned out to be the French privateer Requin, of Dieppe, which had a crew of 20 men armed with small arms.
 Lion was in company with hired armed cutter Dolphin.

 The next day Harpy recaptured Liberty, of Newcastle, which had been a prize to Requin.
 Harpy took both into Portsmouth.

 Also in February, Harpy captured the privateer Cotentin.
-On 8 May, Harpy captured the Russian hoy Leyden and Fourcoing.
+On 8 May, Harpy captured the Russian hoy Leyden and Fourcoing, which was sailing with a cargo of madder, white lead, and smalt, from Rotterdam to Rouen.
 Harpy was in company with Beaulieu and Savage.
 Eight days later Harpy captured Goede Hope; Harpy was in company with the hired armed cutter Princess of Wales.

 Then on 26 May Harpy recaptured Friendship.
 Friendship had been sailing from Southampton to Leith and Harpy took her into Dover.

 A biography of Bazely reports that in May Harpy drove a French brig of eighteen 9-pounder guns and a cutter of 14 guns on shore near Dieppe.
 Furthermore, in connection with that action, Harpy fired on the buildings of the port, damaging several, including particularly the Customs House.

 On 20 June Harpy captured the French privateer Espérance.
 Espérance was a rowboat, armed with 10 swivel guns and having a crew of 32 men, and the capture took place of the coast of France.

 The same biography of Bazeley reports that Harpy had captured two privateers, one of four guns and the other a rowboat, and recaptured two coasting vessels.
 The description of the rowboat matches that of Esperance, suggesting that the privateer of four guns may have been Cotentin.

 In May 1798 Harpy participated in Sir Home Riggs Popham's expedition to Ostend to destroy the sluice gates of the Ostend-Bruge Canal.
 Harpy led the smaller vessels that were to lie as beacons N. W. of Ostend.
 The expedition landed 1,300 troops under Major General Coote.
 The army contingent blew up the locks and gates of the canal, but due to unfavourable winds preventing re-embarkation, Coote and the men under his command were then forced to surrender.

 Harpy recaptured the ship Pleaaden in October.